 So keep them in the refrigerator until you’re ready to serve.

-Pour the champagne (or sparkling wine) in first.
+Pour the chilled sparkling wine (or champagne) in first.

 That way, you can tip the glass slightly and pour the champagne down the side to prevent the wine from bubbling over the top.